 It has now been over a month since completing the Berry Street Education Model course.
 It stands as one of the most valuable professional development opportunities I have had to date.
 A huge credit to Tom Brunzell and the education team at the Berry Street Childhood Institute.
 Hundreds of strategies were offered during the course… Continue reading Reflections on the Berry Street Education Model: Part 3

 Imagine a school where teachers and students tend to each other’s wellbeing on a daily basis.
 A school where everyone is aware of the conditions that create thriving learning communities.
 A school where teachers and students alike openly discuss their strengths, weaknesses, hopes and dreams for themselves and the world.
 Being a teacher is the… Continue reading Are we teaching to survive or teaching to thrive?

 The end of the year brings opportunities to pause and reflect.
-After my first year of teaching, I am reflecting on one particular student who challenged and changed me more than any other.
+I am reflecting on one particular student who challenged and changed me more than any other.
 He was not at all easy to teach.
-In fact, we had frequent clashes; there were many days he would leave the… Continue reading A chance to be of value
+In fact, we had frequent clashes; there were many days he would leave the classroom in anger, resulting in more… Continue reading A chance to be of value

 The #BenefitMindset Schools Challenge gives students and teachers the opportunity to be among the first in the world to create and share their vision for how the Benefit Mindset can shape a better future.
 To get involved, check out the full brief on the #BenefitMindset Schools Challenge Medium page.